All Episodes

 I mean, I'll tell you what, this is a pretty astounding thing.

-We've also got the Iraqis saying we want control of our military forces because we want to go after the the sources of terror.
+We've also got the Iraqis saying we want control of our military forces because we want to go after the sources of terror.

-Now keep in mind, I may not be an objective observer because I'm a stuff suit white house mouthpiece.
+Now, keep in mind, I may not be an objective observer because I'm a stuffsuit White House mouthpiece.

 Yeah.

-And I'm I'm I'm dougies, you know, we're on the same team here.
+We're on the same team here.

 Exactly.

-When when a reporter finally did something I've been challenging him to do for weeks, which is, hey, why don't you talk to the troops?
+The Washington Post had a really interesting piece today when a reporter finally did something I've been challenging him to do for weeks, which is, hey, why don't you talk to the troops?

 And the troops said that what Democrats have been proposing would be absolute disaster.

-I mean, they not only undercut them by refusing to fund uh the the ongoing operations in Afghanistan, Iraq remember the Senator Kerry voting for it before he voted against it, but also constantly trying to undermine public confidence in that military by describing as defeat what many on the ground see as hard won victory.
+Iraq remember Senator Kerry voting for it before he voted against it, but also constantly trying to undermine public confidence in that military by describing as defeat what many on the ground see as hard-won victory.

 Oh, of course.

-I mean, I and I think there's been no question that they've been impugning the troops while trying to get credit for supporting them.
+I mean, and I think there's been no question that they've been impugning the troops while trying to get credit for supporting them.

 What is cut and run?

-I mean, they they're admitting that essentially that we can't win, that the United States military can't win, and that's their reaction, knee jerk and otherwise, to virtually every military conflict since Vietnam.
+I mean, they're admitting that essentially that we can't win, that the United States military can't win.

 We can't win it.

-We're not good enough, our troops aren't trained enough, and of course, they're just a volunteer army.
+And, of course, they're just a volunteer army.

 They're just the poor and the bedraggled.

-I mean, Kerry uh he he said what many of them have been saying and thinking he just goofed it up.
+I mean, Kerry, he said what many of them have been saying and thinking.

 He wasn't supposed to talk.